MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ---
-title: Store (AppSource) validation guidelines
+title: Teams store and AppSource validation guidelines
 description: Describes the guidelines every app submitted to the Teams store (AppSource) must follow.
 author: heath-hamilton
 ms.author: surbhigupta
 ms.topic: reference
 ---
-# Microsoft Teams store (AppSource) validation guidelines
+# Microsoft Teams store and AppSource validation guidelines

 Following these guidelines increases the chances your app will pass Microsoft Teams store (and AppSource) submission.
-These guidelines, which complement the Microsoft [commercial marketplace certification policies](https://docs.microsoft.com/legal/marketplace/certification-policies), are specific to Teams apps and will be updated frequently to reflect new Teams capabilities, user feedback, and changes to business rules.
+These guidelines complement the Microsoft [commercial marketplace certification policies](https://docs.microsoft.com/legal/marketplace/certification-policies) but are specific to Teams apps.
+These guidelines will be updated frequently to reflect new Teams capabilities, user feedback, and changes to business rules.

 If your app doesn't pass review according to these guidelines and the commercial marketplace certification policies, the Microsoft validation team will contact you with a report on why your submission failed.
-The team works 24 hours a day, five days a week and can provide white-glove service to help your app meet our criteria.
+The team can provide white-glove service to help your app meet passing criteria.

 > [!TIP]
 > Some of these guidelines may not be applicable to you.
 For example, if your app doesn't have a bot, you can ignore those guidelines.